dovecot/documentation/source/configuration_manual/authentication/ldap.rst

 This enables LDAP to be used as passdb.

-The important settings in ``/etc/dovecot/dovecot-ldap.conf.ext`` are:
+The included dovecot-ldap-backend.conf.ext can be used as template for the ``/etc/dovecot/dovecot-ldap.conf.ext.`` Its most important settings are:

+Configure how the LDAP server is reached.
+(Active directory allows binding with username@domain):

 .. code-block:: none